postandcourier/infant-mortality/three-main-text.md

 She received that training during her family medicine residency just 10 miles away at Oconee Medical Center through a program designed to train family physicians for rural medical practices.

-It’s the only such residency for family physicians in the state, one of just 25 nationally, according to the residency’s director, Ed Evans.
+It’s the only such residency for family physicians in the state, one of just 25 nationally, according to the residency’s director, Dr. Ed Evans.

 Evans, a professor of family medicine with the Medical University of South Carolina, thinks the residency helps provide one of the key means to reduce infant mortality in rural areas.